UP-DETR: Unsupervised Pre-training for Object Detection with Transformers: Introduction

 \section{Introduction}

-Object detection with transformers (DETR)~\cite{carion2020end} is a recent framework that views object detection as a direct prediction problem via a transformer encoder-decoder~\cite{vaswani2017attention}.
-Without hand-designed sample selection~\cite{zhang2020bridging} and non-maximum suppression, DETR reaches a competitive performance with Faster R-CNN~\cite{ren2015faster}.
-However, DETR comes with training and optimization challenges, which needs large-scale training data and an extreme long training schedule.
-As shown in \figref{mAP} and \secref{voc}, we find that DETR performs poorly in PASCAL VOC ~\cite{everingham2010pascal}, which has insufficient training data and fewer instances than COCO~\cite{lin2014microsoft}.
+} \IEEEPARstart{D}{Etection} TRansformer (DETR)~\cite{carion2020end} is a recent framework that views object detection as a direct set prediction problem via a transformer encoder-decoder~\cite{vaswani2017attention}.
+Without hand-designed sample selection~\cite{zhang2020bridging} and non-maximum suppression (NMS), DETR even reaches a competitive performance with Faster R-CNN~\cite{ren2015faster}.
+However, DETR comes with training and optimization challenges, which need a large-scale training dataset and an extremely long training schedule even on COCO dataset~\cite{lin2014microsoft}.
+Besides, it is found that DETR performs poorly in PASCAL VOC dataset~\cite{everingham2010pascal} which has insufficient training data and fewer instances than COCO. \figref{mAP} shows the PASCAL VOC learning curves of DETR and our \textbf{Unsupervised Pre-training DETR (UP-DETR)}.
+UP-DETR converges much faster with a higher AP than DETR.

 With well-designed pretext tasks, unsupervised pre-training models achieve remarkable progress in both natural language processing (\eg GPT~\cite{radford2018improving,radford2019language} and BERT~\cite{devlin2018bert}) and computer vision (\eg MoCo~\cite{he2020momentum,chen2020improved} and SwAV~\cite{caron2020unsupervised}).
 In DETR, the CNN backbone (ResNet-50~\cite{he2016deep} with $\sim$23.2M parameters) has been pre-trained to extract a good visual representation, but the transformer module with $\sim$18.0M parameters has not been pre-trained.
+Therefore, it is a straightforward idea to pre-train the transformer in DETR.

-More importantly, although unsupervised visual representation learning (\eg contrastive learning) attracts much attention in recent studies~\cite{he2020momentum,chen2020simple,grill2020bootstrap,cao2020parametric,caron2018deep,asano2019self}, existing pretext tasks can not directly apply to pre-train the transformers of DETR.
-The main reason is that DETR mainly focuses on spatial localization learning instead of image instance-based~\cite{he2020momentum,chen2020simple,grill2020bootstrap} or cluster-based~\cite{cao2020parametric,caron2018deep,asano2019self} contrastive learning.
+Although unsupervised visual representation learning (\eg contrastive learning) attracts much attention in recent studies~\cite{he2020momentum,chen2020simple,grill2020bootstrap,cao2020parametric,caron2018deep,asano2019self}, existing pretext tasks can not directly apply to pre-train the transformer in DETR.
+We summarize two main reasons from the following perspectives:

+\begin{itemize} \item[(1)] \textit{\textbf{Different architectures}}: Recently, popular unsupervised learning methods are designed for the backbone (feature extractor) pre-training~\cite{he2020momentum,chen2020simple,grill2020bootstrap} to extract the image feature.
+However, DETR consists of a backbone and a transformer encoder-decoder.
+The transformer in DETR is designed to translate the feature into a set of detection targets instead of extracting the visual representation.